Dataset Construction for Training LLM to Learn Analog Circuit Knowledge: EXPERIMENTS

-The CPT phase should employ unsupervised domain texts for training, aiming to enhance the model's understanding of analog circuit domain language patterns without altering its conversational abilities.
-In Table \ref{table:performance_comparison}, Ctrl.
-II (No. 9 and 10 models) demonstrates that CPT alone yields a 1.83\% performance improvement for Qwen2.5-32B-Instruct.
-However, our experiments reveal a critical limitation: after subsequent SFT, the benefits of CPT become negligible.
-For example, Qwen2.5-32B-Instruct (CPT+SFT) achieves only 0.4\% higher accuracy than Qwen2.5-32B-Instruct (SFT).
-Moreover, compared to Qwen2.5-32B-Instruct (NSC-SFT), Qwen2.5-32B-Instruct (CPT~+~NSC-SFT) actually underperforms by 0.55\%.
-These variations of approximately 0.5\% could essentially be attributed to numerical random noise during the training process.
+The CPT phase employs unsupervised domain texts for training, to enhance the model's understanding of analog circuit domain language patterns.
+As shown in Table \ref{table:ablation_i}, Qwen2.5-32B-Instruct (CPT) achieves 70.96\% accuracy, demonstrating that CPT alone yields a 2.04 percentage-point performance improvement for the original Qwen2.5-32B-Instruct.
+However, after subsequent SFT, the benefits of CPT become negligible.
+For example, Qwen2.5-32B-Instruct (CPT+SFT) achieves 82.05\% accuracy, only 0.17 percentage points higher than Qwen2.5-32B-Instruct (SFT).
+Moreover, compared to Qwen2.5-32B-Instruct (SFT+KL), Qwen2.5-32B-Instruct (CPT+SFT+KL) underperforms by 0.51 percentage points.

-This phenomenon can be explained from two perspectives: From a data scale perspective, as shown in Table \ref{table:dataset}, the CPT dataset is only 1/16 the size of the SFT dataset, resulting in a relatively limited impact on final model parameters.
-From a parameter update magnitude perspective, the supervised learning signal in the SFT phase is stronger, producing parameter updates far exceeding those from CPT, thereby overriding the subtle adjustments introduced by CPT.
+This phenomenon can be explained from two perspectives.
+From a data scale perspective, as shown in Table \ref{table:dataset}, the CPT dataset is only 1/16 the size of the SFT dataset, resulting in a relatively limited impact on final model parameters.
+From a parameter update magnitude perspective, the supervised learning signal in the SFT phase is stronger \cite{cpt,sft}, producing parameter updates far exceeding those from CPT, thereby overriding the subtle adjustments introduced by CPT in our scenario with imbalanced CPT and SFT data distribution.